BackupTheBerlios/pida-svn/trunk/docs/rst/pida-manual.rst

 Adding a project to the workbench
 +++++++++++++++++++++++++++++++++

 1. From the *Project* menu select *Add Project*.

 2. Enter the information into the newly displayed form.

+    Name :
+      The name you would like to use for the project

+    Save In :
+      The directory you would like to save the project file in (or the default pida projects directory by default).

+    Type :
+      The type of project this project is

+    Once you have entered this information click *ok*.

+3. You will be presented with the initial project configuration dialog for the project.

+    Depending on the type of project, you will have different options.
+    The most common option is *Source Directory*.
+This is the directory that will be navigated to when clicking on a project, and the directory that is used for project functions, including version control.
+    When you are happy with the configuration, press the *save* button.

+Your new project will have appeared on the project list, and is available to browse and use.

+.. note :: The project file may be stored in the project source directory if required.
+The initial value of the project source directory actually defaults to the location of the project source file.
+This allows you to add the project file to a version control system and monitor the changes.

 Version Control
 ---------------